 Fall is one of my favorite times to camp.
 It is so perfect because the weather is cooling off and the bugs are becoming less frequent.
 So many bugs, so many bites!
 Another great part about fall is the fact that the leaves start to change.
-There really are not too many things that are better then sitting in your camp chair watching the leaves changing.
+There really are not too many things that are better than sitting in your camp chair watching the leaves change.
 Did you know that to get colorful fall camping you don’t have to just be in the Northeast of the United States?
 In fact, there are great spots all over the United States that offer wonderful leaf-peeping experiences!
 So let’s take a look at some of those areas so you can book a site for your own colorful fall camping adventure!

 Depending on where you want to travel the leaves will change at different times.
 Below is a guide to those locations as well as a quick way to estimate when to travel to those locations.

 What types of Trees are in Colorful Fall Camping Adventures?